1847123212/vl670/README.md

 rails nor common-mode chokes for the signals.
 Electromagnetic compatibility and noise performance is limited.

-7. A 10 ppm quartz crystal is used, but the actual measurement on a spectrum analyzer (with crystal oven frequency standard) shows the actual frequency error is 40 ppm or so (unsure, need to recheck).
-The 20 pF capacitors should be replaced with 18 pF capacitors.
+7. A 10 ppm, Cl=20pF quartz crystal is used, but the actual measurement on a spectrum analyzer (with crystal oven frequency standard) shows the actual frequency error is 45 ppm, and pullability is around -6.5 ppm/pF.
+Thus, the load capacitance should be increased by 6 pF.
+This is consistent with VL671 datasheet specification.

 For a development board, problem (4), (5) and (6) probably doesn't matter, but fixing them is still a good practice.